EurovisionworldEurovisionworld

 Host City: Liverpool

-Eurovision Song Contest 2023 will be held in Liverpool.
+Eurovision Song Contest 2023 was held in Liverpool.

 Liverpool has evolved from its industrial past to become one of Britain's most thriving and dynamic cultural hubs.